-Well, if you think Delhi winters are worst think again!
-Kanger or Jangri is essential to survive in Kashmir, even in the month of March.
+Well, if you think Delhi winters are the worst, think again!
+Kangri or Jangri is essential to survive in Kashmir, even in the month of March.

-And oh, the view from the topmost Gandola station in Gulamarg!
+And oh, the view from the topmost Gandola station in Gulmarg!

 Sight-seeing in Srinagar is insightful too.

 And here’s a Gondola view of shepherds’ houses covered in snow.

 I can never have enough of Gulmarg, nope!

 Is it just me or everyone loves these Autumn trees?

 Little hill top houses, remind me of the Alia Bhatt starrer ‘Highway’.